Understanding financial wellbeing in times of insecurity

 Financial wellbeing as a concept has become popular in the fields of social policy, service delivery and personal financial products.
 This working paper traces the development of the concept.

-The authors, from the Brotherhood's Research and Policy Centre and from RMIT University, argue that financial wellbeing should take account not only of a person’s money management skills and access to products but also the external factors such as labour market trends, job security and income levels that constrain real choices and opportunities.
+The authors, from BSL's Research and Policy Centre and from RMIT University, argue that financial wellbeing should take account not only of a person’s money management skills and access to products but also external factors.
+These factors include labour market trends, job security and income levels that constrain real choices and opportunities.